thatoldfarm/universal-stabilization/README.md

 # universal-stabilization
 A framework for Recursive Feedback Systems in Bidirectional Math to Achieve Universal Stabilization.

+This project presents a universal equation for stabilization and symmetry, providing a framework for understanding equilibrium in systems as diverse as physics, biology, economics, AI, cryptography and more.
+By unifying concepts across fields, it lays the groundwork for solving real-world problems in unprecedented ways.

 ![The balancing equation.](https://github.com/thatoldfarm/universal-stabilization/blob/main/the_balancing_equation.png)

 ## Repository Note: